-Elton John is a British singer, pianist and composer whose unique blend of pop and rock styles turned him into one of the biggest music icons of the 20th century.
-He excelled in music from a young age, attending the prestigious Academy of Music on a scholarship at just eleven years old.
-In 1970 he released his first self-titled American album, making him a huge international star.
-Some of his most famous hits include "Crocodile Rock," "Philadelphia Freedom," and "Candle in the Wind."
-He also found success on Broadway, composing the score for Billy Elliot (2008), which went on to win ten Tony Awards.
-He was inducted into the Rock and Roll Hall of Fame in 1994.
-He was knighted in 1998.
+Born on March 25, 1947, in England, Elton John's unique blend of pop and rock styles turned him into one of the biggest music icons of the 20th century.
+He excelled in music from a young age, and released his first self-titled American album in 1970, making him a huge international star.
+Some of his most famous hits include "Crocodile Rock," "Philadelphia Freedom" and "Candle in the Wind."
+He also found success on Broadway, composing the score for Billy Elliot (2008), which went on to win 10 Tony Awards.
+He was inducted into the Rock and Roll Hall of Fame in 1994 and was knighted in 1998.

-Born Reginald Kenneth Dwight, John discovered his passion for music at an early age.
-He taught himself how to play piano when he was only four years old.
+Singer, songwriter, composer and icon Elton John was born Reginald Kenneth Dwight on March 25, 1947, in Pinner, Middlesex, England.
+He discovered his passion for music at an early age.
+He taught himself how to play piano when he was only 4 years old.
 John soon proved to be a great talent, winning a scholarship to a youth program at the Royal Academy of Music in London.
 He attended classes there on the weekends.

 In 1990, after years of battling substance abuse issues, John went into rehabilitation.
 The newly sober musical star, delighted at his second chance at life, soon founded his own charitable organization to help in the fight against AIDS.
-Established in 1992 in the United States, the Elton John AIDS Foundation has more than $225 million to support HIV/AIDS programs around the world.
+Established in the United States in 1992, the Elton John AIDS Foundation has more than $225 million to support HIV/AIDS programs around the world.